-Didn't the law demand you banish him? - hunt him from the land for all his guilt?
-(Aeschylus (1979 [1966]), Agamemnon, lines 1142-6)
+Didn't the law demand you banish him? - hunt him from the land for all his guilt? (lines 1142-6)

 Here, in these lines, is the second horn of Agamemnon's dilemma.
-It is not just 'the horror' of what he was asked to do for the sake of the expedition, but also that it was against 'the law', something for which Agamemnon's 'guilt' is clear.
+It is not just 'the horror' of what he was asked to do for the sake of the expedition, but also that it was against 'the law', something for which his 'guilt' was clear.

 How should we understand 'law' and 'guilt' here?
-One way to approach this question is to see it as a matter of discerning what meaning Aeschylus intended, or what meaning it had for his first audience.
-But we can also step back, and consider how we might approach such a situation, here and now: or 'now and around here', as Williams says (2005, p.
+One way to approach this question is to see it as a matter of discerning what meaning Aeschylus intended, or what meaning these terms had for his first audience.
+But we can also step back, and consider how we might approach such a situation, here and now: or 'now and around here', to borrow a phrase from Williams (2005, p.
 8).
-When we do ask that question, it seems clear that one of the 'laws' broken by anyone sacrificing their daughter in this way is a thin moral obligation, and more precisely the Kantian obligation not to harm others; and one reason to feel guilt is the fact of having failed to act as one was obliged to.
+When we do ask that question, it seems clear that one of the 'laws' broken by anyone sacrificing a human being, their own child, in this way is a thin moral obligation, and more precisely the Kantian obligation not to harm others; and one reason to feel guilt is the fact of having failed to act as one was obliged to.
 Hence, it could be said that one of the horns of a dilemma of this kind, of the kind Agamemnon faced, was a thin moral obligation.
-What is more, it is informative to see how such a line of thought will be received both by proponents of the morality system and by Williams.
+What is more, it is informative to see how such a line of thought will be received both by proponents of the morality system and by Williams himself.
 For the morality system, the moral obligation in question will always defeat any conflicting reason, so there is no real conflict here.
 Williams will of course insist that, whatever way the conflict is resolved, there may be regret, but he too assumes one of the arms of the dilemma will always triumph, namely whatever it is one's thick ethical concepts demand.

-There are a number of ways in which the idea of necessity plays a part in Williams' argument.
-These are nicely illustrated in Agamemnon's dilemma.
+As I said, what is at issue here is necessity, and how it should be understood.
+And there are a number of ways in which the idea of necessity plays a part in Williams' argument, each one nicely illustrated in Agamemnon's dilemma.
 It could be argued that Agamemnon could not avoid sacrificing his daughter, and this is because it was what he ought to do all-things-considered.
-In addition, perhaps the fact he could not avoid acting in this way means he can offer an excuse for his actions, rather than a justification (Walzer 1973, p.
+This is the point Williams has emphasised.
+In addition, perhaps the fact he could not avoid acting in this way means he could offer an excuse for his actions, rather than a justification (Walzer 1973, p.
 170; Marcus 1980, p.
 130).
-That is, insofar as Agamemnon ought, all-things-considered, sacrifice his daughter, he can claim he was not fully responsible for doing so (see Austin 1979 [1956-7], p.
+That is, insofar as Agamemnon ought, all-things-considered, to have sacrificed his daughter, he could claim he was not fully responsible for doing so (see Austin 1979 [1956-7], p.
 191; Franklin 2013).
 And this has important implications for our discussion of moral obligation.
 As we have seen, Williams has shown that a moral obligation is inconclusive and can be defeated.
 Some of those who fail to act as an obligation demands are simply guilty of a wrong.
 But others can rightly offer an excuse for what they have done, the excuse of having to act in a situation of moral conflict.
 It is true that some situations can be altered, so that what initially appeared to be a necessity can be removed.
-And whether or not it is true that Williams failed to appreciate this possibility, and was as a result guilty of being 'at some deep level without hope' (Nussbaum 2009, p.
+And whether or not it is true that Williams failed to fully appreciate this possibility, and was as a result guilty of being 'at some deep level without hope' (Nussbaum 2009, p.
 236), nonetheless, the fact remains there is nothing illogical in the idea of acting under necessity.